-The above graph represents the quarterly growth in Apple cash reserves, starting from fiscal Q1 1995 to the most recent quarter.
+The above graph represents the QoQ growth in Apple cash reserves by quarter, starting from fiscal Q1 1995 to Q3 2020.
 The company’s total cash reserves consist of actual cash, cash equivalents, and short-term and long-term marketable securities.
-As of Q4 2019, Apple has $205.9 billion total cash on hand – the lowest in the last 15 quarters.
-That’s 2.2% decline from the previous quarter and a notable 13.2% decline from the year-ago period.
-In fiscal Q3 2019, Apple reported a notable decline of 6.6% QoQ in its cash pile, from $225.4 billion to $210.6 billion.
+Apple has $193.62 billion total cash on hand as of June 27, 2020, representing a notable decline of 8.1% when compared to the year-ago period.

 |Source||Apple’s official Reports, SEC Filings|